-AI and its Relationship with Recruitment: The Good and The Uncertain
+AI in Recruitment: The Good and The Uncertain

 Whether one views uncertainty as an opportunity or an unnecessary obstacle will of course depend on how a person perceives their half-full (or empty!) glass.
 The unknown terrain that is associated with developments in technological advancement, however, will prove challenging to navigate.